d6y/richard.dallaway.com/_posts/2017-02-04-timezones.md

 The main reason...because typing and clicking a trackpad don't travel so much when you're using a headset.

 I also like to mute a lot.
 Applications tend not to make this as easy as they could (especially if they are not running at the front of your screen).
-To make muting easy, I use [Shhs] which gives me a key I can press to toggle audio on and off.
+To make muting easy, I use [Shush] which gives me a key I can press to toggle audio on and off.
 I love it, but it doesn't let anyone else know you're muted, which can be annoying.

 Pretty much every other call someone tells me I'm muted (when I thought I wasn't).